Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

 \section{Applications}

-We illustrate our TTI framework on two representative tasks: \emph{Function/Mask Encoding}, and \emph{Synthetic Noise}.
-We present a few examples on the main text, but several more can be found in App. \ref{app:extra}.
-For the first one, see Sec. \ref{sec: function_encoding}, we compare TT‐cross versus direct interpolation in 1D, 2D and 3D, reporting runtime, maximum bond dimension, compression and approximation error as functions of grid resolution.
-For the second, see Sec. \ref{Sec: synthetic_noise}, we generate 1D, 2D and 3D noise fields by combining pseudorandom values/gradients with our TTI method, yielding scale‐invariant textures with tunable smoothness.
+We illustrate our upsamplig framework for tensor-networks on two representative tasks: \emph{function/mask encoding}, and \emph{synthetic noise}.
+We present a few examples on the main text, but several more can be found in the Supplemental Material Sec.
+III.
+For the first one, see Sec. \ref{sec: function_encoding}, we compare \texttt{TT-Cross} versus direct interpolation in 1D, 2D and 3D, reporting runtime, maximum bond dimension, compression and approximation error as functions of grid resolution.
+For the second, see Sec. \ref{Sec: synthetic_noise}, we generate 1D, 2D and 3D noise fields by combining pseudorandom values/gradients with our upsampling method, yielding scale‐invariant textures with tunable smoothness.
 Detailed algorithms are given in Appendix~\ref{app: synthetic noise} and Appendix \ref{App:turbulence}.